 So he cooked me some koftas without any Tabasco.
 This time they were very good, but I tell you, it’s impossible to ruin koftas.

-From How to Feed a Dictator by Witold Szabłowski, to be published on April 28, 2020 by Penguin Books, an imprint of Penguin Publishing Group, a division of Penguin Random House, LLC.
+From How to Feed a Dictator by Witold Szabłowski, published in 2020 by Penguin Books, an imprint of Penguin Publishing Group, a division of Penguin Random House, LLC.
 Copyright © 2019 by Witold Szabłowski.
 Translation copyright © 2020 by Antonia Lloyd-Jones.

 Translated by Antonia Lloyd-Jones